With IBS, when you’ve got to go, there’s no waiting around. It’s now. Right now!

-I used to have a particularly annoying experience with constipation.
-If you suffer with IBS-C maybe you do too.
-I would be regularly constipated for days – and then find I suddenly needed to “go”.
+That’s the problem I used to have with IBS-C. I would be regularly constipated for days and days (even weeks) – and then suddenly I got that feeling.

 Stressful to say the least!

 If you suffer with IBS-C, maybe you can relate:)

 IBS: When you’ve got to – out shopping